-Following the completion of this offering, based on the number shares of our common stock outstanding as of , and assuming no exercise of outstanding options after such date, we will have a total of shares of common stock outstanding.
+Following the completion of this offering, based on the number shares of our common stock outstanding as of April 30, 2020, and assuming no exercise of outstanding options or vesting of RSUs after such date, we will have a total of 89,208,127 shares of common stock outstanding.

-Of those outstanding shares, shares of common stock sold in the offering will be freely tradeable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.
+Of those outstanding shares, 7,625,000 shares of common stock sold in the offering, not including the underwriters' option to purchase additional shares, will be freely tradeable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.